davidovp/marvel-api/README.md

 1. ```api.marvel.apiKey``` to your Marvel API key
 2. ```api.marvel.privateKey``` to your Marvel API private key

-To run with Gradle, execute the applicable command from the top-level project directory to start the server*:
+To run with Gradle, execute the applicable command from the top-level project directory to start the server.*
 |OS|Command|
 |:---:|:---|
 |Linux/macOS|```./gradlew bootRun```|